prysmaticlabs/documentation/website/docs/install/install-with-docker.md

 </TabItem>
 <TabItem value="win">

-1. Ensure you are running the most recent version of Docker by issuing the command:
+1. Ensure you're running the most recent version of Docker by issuing the command:

 ```text
 docker -v